sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 ## Taking the Next Steps After Your Apology

-Once you’ve sent your apology letter, it’s important to consider the next steps to repair your relationship.
+Once you've sent your apology letter, it's important to consider the next steps to repair your relationship.

 ### Giving Them Space

-Respect your friend’s need for space to process their feelings about the cancellation.
+Respect your friend's need for space to process their feelings about the cancellation.

 ### Being Patient